influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization.md

 #### Authenticate with the InfluxDB API

-There are two options for authenticating with the [InfluxDB API](/enterprise_influxdb/v1.9/tools/api/).
+Authenticate with the [InfluxDB API](/enterprise_influxdb/v1.9/tools/api/) using one of the following options:

 - [Authenticate with Basic Authentication](#authenticate-with-basic-authentication)
 - [Authenticate with query parameters in the URL or request body](#authenticate-with-query-parameters-in-the-url-or-request-body)